 About 45% of U.S. equity mutual fund and ETF assets under management (up from -5% in 1995) is owed to passive investments, and active management accounts barely make up 10% of equity trading volume.
 This is aided in part by a new prevalence of digital financial/portfolio management tools that allow do-it-yourself investments, in real-time.

 Indicators also show a growing demand for Environmental, Social, and Governance (ESG) disclosures.
-According to this report, investment strategies that prioritize ESG factors are the trend and ultimately responsible for, according to some estimates, a 200% increase of ESG assets in the US in the last decade alone.
+In fact, investment strategies that prioritize ESG factors are the trend and ultimately responsible for, according to some estimates, a 200% increase of ESG assets in the US in the last decade alone.

 Around the world, ESG assets under management now amount to more than $30 trillion.
 This alone does its part to drive a corresponding surge in shareholder activism, another defining characteristic of the modern investor